-Do they have access to the carriers / plans you want?
+Do they have access to the carriers and plans you want?
 Do they have preferred rates?
 How do they get those and how do you qualify?

-What you’re looking for here is to make sure that you have access to the carriers that you want, and also understand that the broker is bringing solutions to you that are in your best interest.
+What you’re looking for here is to make sure that you have access to the carriers you want and understand that the broker is bringing solutions that are in your best interest.
 While the broker may be working for you, they are typically paid by the carriers, so it’s important to understand their biases.
 That brings us to the next question.

 “What is support like throughout the year?”

 Assuming you work with them and they set you up with a fantastic benefits package, then what?
 How much will the broker(age) engage with you or employees throughout the year?
 Do they help your members at all?
 Will they handle tough questions from you with a carrier?
 Are they handling billing for you?
 What is the issue resolution process like?